pvavra/temp-ipsy/docs/open-science/research-data-management/planning.md

 1. Fill in a brief **questionnaire** that helps us to create some intial metadata for your project.
 Further information about the questionnaire can be found [here]
 [here]: ../../../cluster/cecile/data/#how-to-create-a-project-on-cecile

-1. Once the questionnaire is properly filled in, we create a dedicated **project** which comes with a predefined folder structure (to have detailed information about the structure, please refer to the specific [project structure section].
+1. Once the questionnaire is properly filled in, we create a dedicated **project** which comes with a predefined folder structure.
+In order to have detailed information about the structure, please refer to the specific [project structure section].
 [project structure section]: ../../../cluster/cecile/data/#project-structure

-1. Once your raw data are moved into the predefined structure, your data need to be converted into the **BIDS** format (see [BIDS]) by using the tools available in the cluster.
+1. Once your raw unprocessed data have been moved into the predefined structure, your data need to be converted into the **BIDS** format (see [BIDS]) by using the tools available in the cluster.
 [BIDS]: ../research-data-management/bids.md

 ## Data Version Control